cmilhench/go-csv-to-json/README.md

 ## About

-Example repo to show the use of large amounts of data stored in CSV files Being hydrated to hierarchical JSON document data.
-This should enable us to pursue streaming, paging and CSV header localisation.
+Example repo to show how to use large amounts of data stored in CSV files as a source for report data, being output as CSV or hydrated to hierarchical JSON data.
+The storage format enable streaming, paging and CSV header localisation.

 > [!Note]
 > This is a POC and should not be considered production code